-Activity status when compliance not achieved with TRAN-R11 (1) to (3) and (5): as set out in TRAN-S8 Activity status when compliance not achieved with TRAN-R11 (4)(a): as set out in TRAN-R18 Activity status when compliance not achieved with TRAN-R11 (4)(b): as set out in TRAN-R19
+for any activity (excluding a residential unit), loading space and associated manoeuvring area shall be provided that Activity status when compliance not achieved with TRAN-R11 (1) to (3) and (5): as set out in TRAN-S8 Activity status when compliance not achieved with TRAN-R11 (4)(a): as set out in TRAN-R18

-- 3. the loading space and associated manoeuvring area shall be provided on site; - 4. for the location of loading spaces and associated manoeuvring area on sites with frontage to a Principal Shopping Street in: - a.
-Oxford see TRAN-R18 below: - b.
-Rangiora or Kaiapoi see TRAN-R19 below; and - 5. the loading space and associated manoeuvring area provided shall ensure that no vehicle is required to reverse either onto or off a site where vehicle access is to a strategic road, arterial road or collector road, or to any road where there is a marked on-road cycle lane, separated cycle lane or a shared use path across the site frontage, or where the site gains access by a right of way or shared accessway.
+- complies with the minimum loading space and associated manoeuvring area dimensions in TRAN-S8 below; - 2. the dimensions that apply shall be based on the largest vehicle expected to visit the site, and shall as a minimum accommodate a medium rigid truck: - 3. the loading space and associated manoeuvring area shall be provided on site; - 4. for the location of loading spaces and associated manoeuvring area on sites with frontage to a Principal Shopping Street in: - a.
+Oxford see TRAN-R18 below; - b.
+Rangiora or Kaiapoi see TRAN-R19 below: and - 5. the loading space and associated manoeuvring area provided shall ensure that no vehicle is required to reverse either onto or off a site where vehicle access is to a strategic road, arterial road or collector road, or to any road where there is a marked on-road cycle lane, separated cycle lane or a shared use path across the site frontage, or where the site gains access by a right of way or shared accessway.